Chesterfield Market Place railway station: Operations

 Until 1927, the station was also served by Chesterfield Tramway which ran from Brampton to Whittington.
 A dead end spur was built near the station and was situated on Market Place.
 At least one published photograph of the station shows the tramlines and overhead wires.

-Passenger services

-Chesterfield Market Place never had a Sunday service.
+Services

-In 1922, there were seven departures on Mondays to Fridays, with four extra on Saturdays.
+In 1922, there were seven departures on Mondays to Fridays, with four extra on Saturdays; it never had a Sunday service.